6 Reasons to Invest in Ship Report Digitalization

 May 24, 2023 | Blog

-Have you ever wondered how much time and effort your crew members spend completing paper-based and Excel reports on board your vessels?
-From maintenance logs to operations, the sheer volume of reporting required can be overwhelming for crew members, taking valuable time away from critical tasks.
+Have you ever considered the amount of time and effort your crew members spend completing paper-based and Excel reports on your vessels?
+The sheer volume of reporting required can be overwhelming for crew members, taking valuable time away from critical tasks.

 Read more: Alleviating the burden of data reporting